dxgcms/tinymce_ResponsiveFilemanager/README.md

 tinymce_ResponsiveFilemanager
 =============================
 THIS IS NOT A DXGCMS SOFTWARE THIS IS JUST AN EDITED VERSION.
-Developed by https://github.com/trippo/ResponsiveFilemanager/ edit by DXGCMS for Content Management Systems, easy to install and mess with.

 =============================
 TO Use with TINYMCE 4.1.x
 =============================